GilsonLabUCSD/pAPRika/docs/workflow.rst

 **(2) Varying Restraints**

 As the name suggests, these restraints change during the APR process.
-During the attach and release phases, the force constants of these restraints changes.
-In the pull phase, `varying restraints` can have their equilibrium targets change, and this can be used as the restraint to pull the guest molecule out of the host molecule.
+During the `attach` and `release` phases, the force constants of these restraints changes.
+In the `pull` phase, `varying restraints` can have their equilibrium position change, and this can be used as the restraint to pull the guest molecule out of the host molecule.

 To generate `varying restraints`, we use the ``DAT_restraint`` class.
-The code below shows a restraints `r` that starts from 6.0 Å to 24 Å in the *pull* phase and stays restrained at 24 Å during the *release* phase.
+The code below shows a restraints `r` that starts from 6.0 Å to 24 Å in the `pull` phase and stays restrained at 24 Å during the *release* phase.

 .. code :: python